thindil/steamsky/bin/doc/MODDING.md

   Training\_Room
 - Attribute `weight`: Weight of module in kilograms.
 - Attribute `value`: Depends on type of module.
 For 'Engine' it is fuel usage for travel by one map field.
-For 'Cabin' it is value of reduced tiredness of owner who rest there.
-For 'Gun' or 'Harpoon\_Gun' it is index of item type used as ammunition (item types are in *game.dat* file).
-For 'Hull' it is maximum allowed size of installed module.
+For 'Cabin' it is the value of reduced tiredness of the owner who rests there.
+For 'Gun' or 'Harpoon\_Gun' it is the index of the item type used as ammunition (item types are in *game.dat* file).
+For 'Hull' it is maximum allowed size of installed modules.
 For any other type of modules should be 0.
 - Attribute `maxvalue`: Depends on type of module.
 For 'Hull' it is max free module space.
 For 'Engine' it is engine power.
-For 'Cargo' it is maximum capacity in kilograms for cargo for that module.
-For 'Gun', 'Battering\_ram' it is amount of damage done by selected weapon.
-For 'Harpoon\_Gun' it is amount of combat rounds by how long harpoon is stuck in enemy ship.
+For 'Cargo' it is maximum capacity in kilograms of cargo for that module.
+For 'Gun', 'Battering\_ram' it is the amount of damage done by selected weapon.
+For 'Harpoon\_Gun' it is amount of combat rounds of how long the harpoon is stuck in enemy ship.
 For `Cabin` it must be that same as "value" attribute.For any other type of modules should be 0 (zero).
 - Attribute `durability`: Base durability of module.
 How many damage module can